spacetask/taskhive/README.md

         ───────────────────────────────────────────────────────────────

         Taskhive is free(as in beer).
 There is no charge to do any business on Taskhive.
-The exception is cases when escrow is involved to mitigate financial risk.
+The exceptions are cases when escrow is involved to mitigate financial risk.
+This is charged at the market rate offered by the agent themselves.

-        All development of Taskhive is done with monetary or work contributions from the RZZT collective, and will remain free forever.
+        All expenses for development of Taskhive are paid in full by generous donations from third parties and the continued support from the RZZT collective.

+        Taskhive will always be free.

         Privacy / Decentralization
         ───────────────────────────────────────────────────────────────

-        Taskhive is built around privacy from the ground up, with the assumption that local networks and ISPs (either alone or by mandate) may be spying on your traffic, and that your wellbeing is it risk from oppressive regimes.
+        Taskhive is built from the ground up around user privacy.
+It is developed with the assumption that local networks and ISPs (either maliciously or by mandate) may be spying on your traffic, and that your well-being is at risk from oppressive regimes.